apilayer/restcountries/README.md

 REST Countries
 =====================

 Get information about any country via a RESTful API.
-This branch uses Java6 and Servlet API 2

 ----------